lh1008/simple_shell/README.md

 Commands are _built-in_ or external instructions given to the machine to do something such as running a program or executing an action inside the operating system like copying a file to a different directory or changing a files name.
 The shell is the program that reads the commands typed as input in the machine and then executes/runs them.
 A shell script is a program allowing the user to execute any commbination of commands.

 Shell scripts contain system calls.
 System calls are basically assembly language instructions to communicate directly with the kernel.
-When a system call is executed/called you pass from user mode to kernel mode or priviledged mode.
+When a system call is executed/called you pass from user mode, to kernel mode or priviledged mode.
 In priviledged mode you have direct access to the kernel.
 Systems calls are usually made when a process in user mode requires access to a resource or a machine service.
 A process is simply the name for a program that´s beeing executed.
 UNIX-like operating systems uses processes to determine the actions taken inside the machine.

 Types of system calls: